Suspect in ‘Potomac River Rapist’ cold case arrested - The Boston Globe

-CONWAY, S.C.
-(AP) — Genealogy websites and a cheek swab enabled U.S. Marshals to arrest a man suspected of being the “Potomac River Rapist,” who terrorized the nation’s capital in the 1990s.
+CONWAY, S.C. — Genealogy websites and a cheek swab enabled US Marshals to arrest a man suspected of being the “Potomac River Rapist,” who terrorized the nation’s capital in the 1990s.

-News outlets report 60-year-old Giles Daniel Warrick is now awaiting extradition from Horry County, South Carolina.
-He’s accused of raping 10 women and killing one of them between 1991 and 1998.
+News outlets report Giles Daniel Warrick, 60, is awaiting extradition from Horry County, S.C.
+He’s accused of raping 10 women and killing one of them between 1991 and 1998 in Washington, D.C., and its suburbs.

 Warrick had moved to South Carolina after working as a landscaper in Maryland.
 Police said detectives questioned him and obtained a cheek swab with his DNA to provide the match to crime scene evidence.